nmarsceau/scdtsea.org/news/2018_09_04__letter_from_president_elect.md

 A message from SCDTSEA President Andrew Johnson:
 &ldquo;Members of SCDTSEA who recruit a new member, and both attend our upcoming conference, will be eligible to participate in a drawing to win a complete Driver Training Curriculum from ADTSEA, with DVDs, etc.&rdquo;

 As always, the conference attendance bags will be full of very helpful teaching information.
 The ones at the last conference will remember Andy Pilgrim's presentation about working on an &ldquo;Awareness Driving Techniques For Today&rdquo; DVD.
 It is complete and one will be in each attendee's conference bag.
-I have looked at it and feel it is the best Defensive Driving teaching tool since the father of defensive driving prepared &ldquo;Smith System of Space Cushion Driving&rdquo;!!
+I have looked at it and feel it is the best Defensive Driving teaching tool since the father of defensive driving prepared &ldquo;Smith System of Space Cushion Driving&rdquo;!

 It is always a &ldquo;shot in the arm&rdquo; to attend a professional conference geared to help the professionals.
 SCDTSEA has sought to be that way since the founding of it.